-Josef Schroth is a Principal Researcher in the Financial Stability Department at the Bank of Canada.
+Josef Schroth is a Research Advisor in the Financial Stability Department at the Bank of Canada.
 He works in the areas of macroeconomics and accounting.
 Specific topics include financial market regulation and disclosure choice.
 Josef Schroth received his PhD in economics from UCLA.